Austin Maestro

-The Austin Maestro is a five-door hatchback small family car (and two-door van derivative) that was produced from 1982 to 1987 by British Leyland, and from 1988 until 1994 by Rover Group, as a replacement for the Morris Marina and Austin Allegro.
+The Austin Maestro is a small family car which was produced in Oxford, England from November 1982 to December 1994.
+There are two body styles, a five-door hatchback and a two-door van.
+It was introduced by British Leyland (BL) under the Austin marque, with the Rover Group (BL's successor from 1986 onwards) selling it simply as the Maestro starting from 1988.
+The Maestro replaced the Austin Maxi and Austin Allegro, with the van version replacing the corresponding van derivative of the Morris Ital.
 The car was produced at Morris' former Oxford plant, also known as Cowley, with 605,000 units sold.
-Today, the redeveloped factory builds the BMW Mini.
 An MG-branded performance version was sold as the MG Maestro from 1983 until 1991.

 Although later models were sometimes referred to as the Rover Maestro, the model never wore the Rover badge.
 The Austin Montego saloon was a variant of the Maestro.
+After production in the UK ended, complete knock-down kits were assembled in Varna, Bulgaria from 1995 to 1996 under the Rodacar joint venture.
+Various derivatives were also made in China from 1997 to 2017.

 Background

-British Leyland was created in 1975 when the bankrupt British Leyland Motor Corporation was nationalised.
-In 1977 the South African-born corporate troubleshooter, Michael Edwardes, was recruited as chairman to sort out the troubled firm.
+British Leyland was created in 1975 when the bankrupt British Leyland Motor Corporation was nationalized.
+In 1977, the South African-born corporate troubleshooter, Michael Edwardes, was recruited as chairman to sort out the troubled firm.
 Part of Edwardes' plan was to introduce a completely new range of mass-market models to replace the current offerings, designed and built using state-of-the-art technology.
 The new range eventually decided upon consisted of a new vehicle for each of the small, lower-medium and upper-medium market segments.
 The first of these cars to be launched was the Austin Metro in 1980.